![]() |

 design is patentable new is to conduct a patentability search in

-the United States Patent and Trademark Office in Washington, D.C. database
+the U. S. Patent Office in Washington, D.C. database

 The inventor first discloses his invention to us and then we, or